atlantidezign/copyman/docs/USAGE.md

 - Using the **Clear Date Filters** button, it removes the Date filters.

 #### Size Filters
-Accepts one or two numbers (expressed in Kb) as input, as file/folder size container range.
+Accepts *one or two numbers (expressed in Kb)* as input, as file/folder size container range.
 If one number is null, it will be threaded as 0 (start) or  1.000.000.000 (end).

+Size Filters actions:
 - By clicking the **Set Size Filter** button, it selects the items with size inside the range while deselecting the others.
 - By clicking the **Add Addictive Size Filter** button, it adds the items that match, without altering the others.
 - By clicking the **Add Subtractive Size Filter** button, it removes any selected item that matches with the size range.
 - In the **Size Filters List** you can see all Size filters applyed and remove individual filters.
 - Using the **Clear Size Filters** button, it removes the Size filters.

+#### Diffs Filters
+Choose filter in the *option* menu.
+Available Diffs Filters values are:
+- **Different** selects any different file/folder.
+- **Not Different** selects not-different files/folders.
+- **Different Size** selects items with different size.
+- **Different Date/Time** selects items with different date/time.

+Diffs Filters actions:
+- By clicking the **Set Diffs Filter** button, it selects the items that matches while deselecting the others.
+- By clicking the **Add Addictive Diffs Filter** button, it adds the items that match, without altering the others.
+- By clicking the **Add Subtractive Diffs Filter** button, it removes any selected item that matches.
+- In the **Diffs Filters List** you can see all Diffs filters applyed and remove individual filters.
+- Using the **Clear Diffs Filters** button, it removes the Diffs filters.

 ---